 “Merry Christmas Script” Christmas card by Paperless Post.

 First, let’s think about your design.
 You probably have some idea of what kind of card you want to send (a lengthy letter or something short and sweet).
 Do you prefer photo Christmas cards, bold graphics, or text-only?
-Looking through our assortment of Christmas card templates will definitely get you inspired.
+Looking through the assortment of Christmas card templates on Paperless Post will definitely get you inspired.

 If you’re a more-is-more person and want to forgo the single photo with minimal text, a year in review with multiple photos and space for text may be your go-to.
 Many people choose to do a brief (or not-so-brief) year in review, which is a great way to update friends and family on everything you’ve been up to.
 Did you have any new additions or make any big moves?
 Those are things you may want to include in your annual update.
 You can also have your kids help out with their own Christmas card messages, whether they’re sweet, silly, or both.